 - Number of kWh (kilowatt hours, the units of electricity) consumed annually.
 You can get this from your online utility account or any single hardcopy bill.

-- Amount of fuel oil, gas or propane consumed annually for heating, hot water and cooking.
+- Amount of fuel oil, gas and/or propane consumed annually for heating, hot water and cooking.

 - Brew yourself a cup of tea or coffee, settle down for about 45 minutes, and launch the app!